View real-time listing of classes and sections offered.

 Studies the responsibilities of the land boundary surveyor in protecting rights, title, and interest of the land; riparian and littoral rights, bona-fide rights, boundary easements and reversions, conveyances; sequential and simultaneous.
 Presents principles and rules of evidence.
 Includes monuments and monumentation, boundary locations, and procedures used to establish new boundaries and locate existing boundaries.
 Lab access fee of $45 for computers applies.

 Focuses on state of the art surveying applications and field survey techniques often employed by surveyors for various field and office tasks some of which may include horizontal and vertical networks and traverses, route surveys, and topographic/site surveys, and machine control methods.
 Teaches the construction, care, maintenance, calibration, effective setup and observation methods used for the latest in surveying instrumentation often including; global positioning systems (GPS), total robotic stations, 3D laser scanners, automatic levels, modern data collectors, coordinate geometry (COGO), computer-aided drafting (CAD) software, Drone surveying, and other geospatial surveying systems and instruments.
-Lab access fee of $45 for computers applies.
+Lab access fee of $45 applies.
 Software fee of $25 applies.

 Focuses on researching the body of law as it applies to the practice of surveying.
 Covers common law associated with the Statute of Frauds, Constructive Notice, and Surveyor/Attorney interaction and roles.
 Discusses principles and concepts of dispute and conflict resolution as well as the specific role of the expert witness.
 Reviews the fact finder role of the surveyor in research/investigation techniques and sources while focusing on facts of a case and the applicable laws.
 Completers will work on case studies and prepare a final legal research paper.
 Involves tour(s) of a law library.

 Focuses on projects both lab/office and field work.
 Uses a mentor based teaching model to engage in several projects from inception to final deliverables.
 Requires students to make project decisions individually and as a team regarding each aspect of the various assigned projects.
 Requires each team member to demonstrate their own ability to perform all tasks required to complete the assigned projects within a given time frame resulting in deliverables that meet a pre-professional level of competency.
-Lab access fee of $45 for computers applies.
+Lab access fee of $45 applies.
 Software fee of $25 applies.

 Examines the planning, organizing, and application of field and office practices, and develops a practical business plan including policies and procedures associated with a typical professional services firm providing civil engineering, architectural, and surveying services to the public and private sector.
 Reviews and applies a myriad management principles and functions including: operations, financial, marketing, human resource, project, and risk management.
 Exposes the student to the functions of typical financial software.
 Explores business concepts specific to professional services; pricing, fees, bidding, proposals, contracts, and professional liabilities.
 Involves developing a business plan for a professional services firm.
 Lab access fee of $45 for computers applies.